zussel/matador/_pages/guide/14-json.md

 ## Json

-Matador provides a simple lightweight json module including a parser, an object mapper for pod types and an object mapper for matador entities.
+Matador provides a simple and lightweight json module including a parser, an object mapper for pod types and an object mapper for matador type entities.

 ### Creating Json objects